-Figure 43 - uCOM Carrier Board, Boot Control Jumpers
+Figure 48 - uCOM Carrier Board, Boot Control Jumpers

-In general, it is recommended to use the default boot mode for the EAuCOM boards, but it is possible to verify GPIO control of the boot mode via selectors SJ36-SJ23/SJ11/SJ10/SJ4.
+In general, it is recommended to use the default boot mode for the EAuCOM boards, but it is possible to verify GPIO control of the boot mode via pull-up resistors R368-R385.
 Mount a 10K ohm 0402 resistor on the signals needed to be pulled high.
 The BT_SEL fuse must not be programmed on the EAuCOM board for this to work.
-The picture below illustrates where the selectors are located (on uCOM Carrier Board, rev A/PB2/PB3), close to J12.
+The picture below illustrates where the selectors are located, close to the "D24" connector.